ohollmen/DPUT/README.md

 These results are available to application as data structure, no poking of JSON file is necessary.
 Return always 1 here and let (top level) caller detect actual rsync (or ssh, for 'ohhost') return value from task node 'rv' (return value).

+# DPUT::DockerRunner - Run docker in automated context with preconfigured options

+Allow changing docker binary, e.g. $DPUT::DockerRunner::dockerbin = 'docker-b22';

+## DPUT::DockerRunner->new('img' => 'myimage', 'cmd' => 'compute.sh');

+Create new docker runner with options to run docker.

+Keyword Options in %opts:
+- img - Image name to use for running "docker run $IMAGE $CMD"
+- cmd - Command to run in docker (with possible whitespace separated arguments)
+- cwd - Current working directory inside container (docker -w param)
+  - Passing a explicit path sets working dir to that value
+  - passing the kw param, but with false value does not set any explicit working dir.
+Docker sets the cwd for you.
+  - When kw param is completely left out, container cwd is set to current host cwd
+- mergeuser - User to add as resolvable user in container /etc/passwd using volume mapping (e.g. "compute").
+- asuser - Run as user (resolvable on local system **and** docker.
+- vols - an array of volume mappings.
+Simple 1:1 mappings with form:to the same can be given without delimiting ":".

+Todo:
+- Allow checking/validating volume source locations presence.
+For now caller has to make sure they are valid.
+- Could do duplicate volume check before launch (Error response from daemon: Duplicate mount point: ...)

+### Merging a user

+"mergeuser" parameter can take 3 forms:

+- bare username resolvable on host (e.g. "mrsmith")
+- a valid passwd file line (with 7 ":" delimited fields)
+- an array(ref) with 7 elements describing valid user

+### Volumes

+Volume mappings are passed (simply in array, not hash object) in a docker-familiar notation "/path/on/host:/path/inside/docker.
+They are formulated into docker -v options.

+### Example of running
+Terse use case with params set and run executed on-the-fly:
+    my $rc = DPUT::DockerRunner->new('img' => 'myimage', 'cmd' => 'compute.sh')->run();
+More granular config passed and (only) command is generated:
+    my $dcfg = {
+      "img" => "ubuntu",
+      "cmd" => "ls /usr",
+      "vols" => ["/tmp","/usr", "/placeone:/anotherplace"],
+      "asuser" => "mrsmith",
+      #"mergeuser" => "oddball:x:1004:1004:Johnny Oddball,,,:/home/oddball:/bin/bash",
+    };
+    # Create Docker runner
+    my $docker = DPUT::DockerRunner->new(%$dcfg);
+    my $cmd = $docker->run('cmdstring' => 1);
+    print("Generated command: '$cmd'\n");

+Wrapper for Getting an account

+Detect if the currect user of the system has docker executable.
+User may additionally need to belong UNIX groups (like "docker") to actually run docker.
+This check is not done here.
+Return docker absoute path (a true value) or false if docker is not detected.

+## $docker->setup_accts()
+Add (merge) an account to a generated temporary passwd file on the host and map it into use (as a volume) inside the docker container.

+## $docker->run(%opts);
+Run Docker with preconfigured params or *only* return docker run command (string) for more "manual" run.
+Options in opts:
+- cmdstring - Trigger return of command string only *without* actually running container Return either docker command string (w. option cmdstring) or return code of actual docker run.